|Rating||(log in to rate this project)|

 |Spend the time||outdoors|

-Redwood Watch needs volunteers to take photographs of redwood trees and submit them to researchers.
-Your data will help researchers understand where redwoods survive and help track redwood forest migration over time.
+Redwood Watch needs volunteers to take photographs of redwood trees and other redwood forest plants and animals and submit them to researchers.
+Your data will help Save the Redwoods League better understand species distribution within the redwood range.

 The project is a partnership between the Save the Redwoods League, iNaturalist, Google Earth Outreach, and the California Academy of Sciences.